Machine Learning in Ecommerce

 Chatbots are now used by many websites for fast and easy customer support

 Inventory management: it is a big problem for companies nowadays, that they cannot calculate how much of a product they need for a specific period.
 It is not surprising, as it is often challenging to predict how much specific product will be bought.
 As a result, shops are left with unsold products or, vice versa, there are not enough products for everyone.
 Sales prediction is a useful tool provided by machine learning.
-It can help the administrators to determine the quantity of a product needed for a time, which, in turn, will optimize the storing, delivery, and production processes.
-Another example of using machine learning for inventory management would be determining the change in the tastes of customers.
-If they started buying something more frequently than usual, it might make sense to raise the price or order another consignment to not leave with empty stock.
+It can help the administrators to determine the quantity of a product needed for a time, which, in turn, will optimize the storage, delivery, and production processes.
+Another example of using machine learning for ecommerce would be determining the change in the tastes of customers.
+If they started buying something more frequently than usual, it might make sense to raise the price or order another consignment to not leaving with empty stock.

-Personalized experience: it was mentioned before that machine learning can help in a targeted advertisement.
+Personalized experience: It was mentioned before that machine learning ecommerce can help in a targeted advertisement.
 But it can go even further.
 The model may offer the products that will help every customer best by examining each individual.
 These predictions may be based on previous purchases, similar products, or similar customers’ purchases.
 The better the model predicts customer’s tastes, the more revenue the business gets.
 A famous example is Amazon’s recommendation system, which generates over 35% of the company’s revenue.
 If a customer buys a computer, it might be a good idea to offer him a keyboard and a mouse, if he wants to buy a book, the recommendation system may recommend him similar books.

 Personalized recommendations aim to create an individual user experience so that customers will want to come back